hanami/guides/content/introduction/getting-started.md

 end
 ```

-When the params are valid, the Book is created and the action redirects to a different URL.
+When the params are valid, the Book is created, and the action redirects to a different URL.
-But when the params are not valid, what happens?
+However, when the params are not valid, what happens?

 First, the HTTP status code is set to
 [422 (Unprocessable Entity)](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#422).
 Then the control will pass to the corresponding view, which needs to know which template to render.
-In this case `apps/web/templates/books/new.html.erb` will be used to render the form again.
+In this case, `apps/web/templates/books/new.html.erb` will be used to render the form again.

 ```ruby
 # apps/web/views/books/create.rb